 The remaining coast of Comino is made up of rocky cliffs.
 Some of the island’s creeks, like the Crystal Lagoon, have good snorkeling but they require a boat trip to reach.
 Decent shore access snorkeling is available at Dahlet il-Hmara, a 330 yard walk from the Blue Lagoon.

 With hundreds of fish and invertebrate species living in its shore waters, Malta probably hosts one of the most biodiverse marine habitats in the Mediterranean.
 When snorkeling in Malta, you will explore Posidonia meadows, rock drop-offs, shallow pebble bottoms and extensive sandy beds.
-All of these area allow you to encounter various sea life.
+All of these areas allow you to encounter various sea life.

 Among the most common fish species near the beaches is the saddled seabream, which shoals in large numbers near shore and around the boats.
-Wrasses, both the Mediterranean rainbow wrasse and the ornate wrasse, are abundant in the rocky areas.
+Wrasses, both the Mediterranean rainbow wrasse and the ornate wrasse, are abundant in rocky areas.
 Damselfish can be seen in numbers along the drop-offs.

 Mullets, sargo, salema and two-banded seabream are all very easy to see at almost all locations.
 In addition to these very common species, you may also encounter rarer fish such as groupers, amberjacks, morays, stingrays, or Mediterranean parrotfish.